 The global medians quoted in the report are calculated using the most recent full-year financial data for rated banks.
-Local averages used in this report are as of December 2019 for rated Moroccan banks.
+Local averages used in this report are as of December 2019 for Moroccan banks that we rate.
 Bank-specific figures originate from the banks' reports and Moody's Banking Financial Metrics.
 All figures are based on our own chart of account and may be adjusted for analytical purposes.
-Please refer to the document Financial Statement Adjustments in the Analysis of Financial Institutions (published on 9 August 2018).
+Please refer to the document titled Financial Statement Adjustments in the Analysis of Financial Institutions (published on 9 August 2018).